 A Greek taverna from restaurateur Jonathan Barthelmess at Brisbane's Howard Smith Wharves precinct.

-For a city that loves its central waterway, Brisbane has long ignored the Howard Smith Wharves.
-Since the 60s, the once-thriving spot along the Fortitude Valley stretch of the Brisbane River has been left to languish — but that's been changing, with the heritage-listed riverside site now boasting 3.4 hectares of public space, complete with a hotel, a bevy of bars and a range of restaurants.
-Greca is leading the charge.
+For a city that loves its central waterway, Brisbane long ignored the Howard Smith Wharves.
+Since the 60s, the once-thriving spot along the Fortitude Valley stretch of the Brisbane River was left to languish — but that's changed in recent years, with the heritage-listed riverside site now boasting 3.4 hectares of public space, complete a riverfront brewery, an overwater bar and a modern Japanese restaurant, as well as an Crystalbrook hotel with a rooftop pool, waterside Betty's Burgers and top notch gelato joint — and since 2019, Greca.

 While the Sydney-based chef has two other Greek eateries to his name — both called The Apollo, with locations in Sydney and Tokyo — Greca carves out its own niche.
 It shares a heritage with its predecessors, and a selection of menu items as well, and yet remains its own creation.